0x78654C/xTerminal/README.md

 This is the full list of commands that can be used in xTerminal:

-    ls -- List directories and files on a directory. (ls -s for size display, ls -c for count files and directories (subdirs too)) hcmd -- Displays a list of previous commands typed in terminal.
+    ls -- List directories and files on a directory. (ls -s for size display, ls -c for count files and directories (subdirs too) ls -hl text  : highlight specific files/directories with that text) hcmd -- Displays a list of previous commands typed in terminal.
 Ex.: hcmd 10 -> displays last 10 commands used. clear --  Cleares the console.
     cd -- Sets the currnet directory. (cd .. for parent directory)